Chair - Margie Lamprecht and member Barry Lamprecht

 I was blessed with a second Great Dane 6 years ago, when Eric tragically passed away.
 At present I have 3 of these beautiful creatures keeping my home very busy and extremely full!

 As a commitee member of SAGDA, I hope to assist my colleagues in educating and supporting the public about a breed that I fell in love with many years ago, as I believe that education is key to upholding the breed standard of the Great Dane.

 I fell in love with Great Danes as a child after watching the movie "Ugly Dachshund".
 I always wanted one and knew exactly where in the small towns I lived in the Danes were, and would alter my bicycle route to school accordingly.
 My first "almost Dane" was a black Dane x Bull Mastiff x Dane.
 He looked a lot like a Dane.

 I finally got my first registered Dane, a mantle merle girl from Anna van Heerden, when my son was a baby and that was that.
 Shortly after that my blues from Hazel Allsop and Gillian Webb followed, with the dream of breeding blues.
 I had a kennel registered and all was set, the blues just had to mature and be screened.
 But then life happened, circumstances changed and I no longer had the means to breed properly.
 So I settled for keeping Danes and learning about them.

-Over the 18 years that passed since my first mantle merle girl, I studied Danes, their colour genetics and breeding practices; a breeder at heart, but not in practice.
+Over the 20 years that passed since my first mantle merle girl, I studied Danes, their colour genetics and breeding practices; a breeder at heart, but not in practice.
 I kept in close contact with my mentor, Shannon McKay, and kept the love of the Dane alive.
-Currently I live in Centurion with my husband, two kids, 5 dogs and four cats.
-Three of the dogs are Danes, two Saxony girls and a Von Haewijon boy.
+Currently I live in Centurion with my husband, two kids, 4 dogs and 4 cats.
+Two of the dogs are Danes, a Saxony girl and a Von Haewijon boy.